European Economic Community: Enlargement and elections

 Parliament pressured for agreement and on 20 September 1976 the Council agreed part of the necessary instruments for election, deferring details on electoral systems which remain varied to this day.
 During the tenure of President Jenkins, in June 1979, the elections were held in all the then-members (see 1979 European Parliament election).
 The new Parliament, galvanised by direct election and new powers, started working full-time and became more active than the previous assemblies.

 Shortly after its election, the Parliament proposed that the Community adopt the flag of Europe design used by the Council of Europe.
 The European Council in 1984 appointed an ad hoc committee for this purpose.
-The European Council in 1985 largely followed the Committee's recommendations, but as the adoption of a flag was strongly reminiscent of a national flag representing statehood, was controversial, the "flag of Europe" design was adopted only with the status of a "logo" or "emblem".
+The European Council in 1985 largely followed the committee's recommendations; but, as the adoption of a flag was strongly reminiscent of a national flag representing statehood was controversial, the "flag of Europe" design was adopted with the status only of a "logo" or "emblem".

 The European Council, or European summit, had developed since the 1960s as an informal meeting of the Council at the level of heads of state.
-It had originated from then-French President Charles de Gaulle's resentment at the domination of supranational institutions (e.g. the Commission) over the integration process.
+It had originated from then-French President Charles de Gaulle's resentment at the domination of supranational institutions (e.g. the commission) over the integration process.
 It was mentioned in the treaties for the first time in the Single European Act (see below).

 Toward Maastricht

 Greece re-applied to join the community on 12 June 1975, following the restoration of democracy, and joined on 1 January 1981.
-Following on from Greece, and after their own democratic restoration, Spain and Portugal applied to the communities in 1977 and joined together on 1 January 1986.
-In 1987 Turkey formally applied to join the Community and began the longest application process for any country.
+Following on from Greece, and after their own democratic restoration, Spain and Portugal applied to the communities in 1977 and joined on 1 January 1986.
+In 1987, Turkey formally applied to join the Community and began the longest application process for any country.

 With the prospect of further enlargement, and a desire to increase areas of co-operation, the Single European Act was signed by the foreign ministers on 17 and 28 February 1986 in Luxembourg and The Hague respectively.
 In a single document it dealt with reform of institutions, extension of powers, foreign policy cooperation and the single market.
 It came into force on 1 July 1987.
 The act was followed by work on what would be the Maastricht Treaty, which was agreed on 10 December 1991, signed the following year and coming into force on 1 November 1993 establishing the European Union, and paving the way for the European Monetary Union.